sergioabreu-g/active-ragdolls/README.md

 # Unity Active Ragdolls!

 Ragdolls that physically play animations through the use of joints and rigid bodies.
-Made with Unity v2019.4.1f1.
+Made with Unity v2020.1.9f1.

 ![Unity Active Ragdolls preview](_doc/preview.jpg)

 ## Getting Started

-You just need to clone or download this repository and open the project, preferably with Unity v2019.4.1f1.
-Other versions will probably work just fine, especially newer ones.
+You just need to clone or download this repository and open the project with Unity.
+It's made in Unity v2020.1.9f1, but other versions will surely work fine, especially newer ones.

 ## Guide of use